 As in most “fairy tale” romances (which we thought ours was) the ending line goes, “and they all lived happily ever after.”
 It would be great if that were true in this case.
 But it wasn’t.
 Actually, our first year was pretty smooth sailing —a real honeymoon time.
 But after the birth of our first child the serious realities of life started to upset our peaceful home.

 And when turbulent circumstances started to hit (like Steve being diagnosed with Type 1 Diabetes and the upset that can bring with it), we began to sink into having continual arguments and misunderstandings.
 Unbeknownst to everyone around us, our marriage became a continual battle ground.
 We found ourselves unhappy and disillusioned with married life.

 A Lot of Reasons Ushered in Problems

 There are hundreds of reasons why our marital relationship suffered as it did.
-Some of them were immaturity, self-centeredness, unrealistic and unmet expectations on both of our parts.
-There was also the reality that neither one of us even having a clue as to how to productively resolve conflict or communicate with each other in healthy ways.
+Some of them were because of immaturity, and self-centeredness.
+We also had unrealistic and unmet expectations set in place on both of our parts.
+And then there was the reality that neither one of us had a clue as to how to resolve conflict or communicate with each other in healthy ways.
 All of these “reasons” plus others, played a part of what caused almost irreparable damage to our marital “union.”